Mummification in the Philippines

-Mummification was practiced in the Philippines only on those able to prove the loss of baby teeth.
-The baby teeth represented youth, losing them illustrated wisdom gained in their mouth.
-It also portrayed the journey of maturity.
-Dying without losing baby teeth was a sign of someone who never reached their full potential.
-Once you lose and grow your first grill, the second time you lose the teeth, it's time to go.
-That's because they were given a chance of proper dental hygiene.
+Mummification was practiced in the Philippines until the arrival of the Spanish.
 The caves containing the mummies were untouched until the 19th century.

 The heat and humidity of the islands made mummification difficult to perform in much of the Philippines.
 However, the widespread practice of mummification existed in Benguet and in the higher and cooler altitudes of the Cordilleras.

 Studying the mummies reveals information about the rituals, beliefs, and social structure of the tribes that practiced mummification.
 For instance, mummification was intended for leaders and individuals that are from the higher social ranks of the tribe.

 Fire Mummies of Kabayan

 In Northern Luzon, mummification is prevalent in Cordillera, specifically in Benguet, Ifugao, and Mountain Province.
 The most well-known example are the Fire Mummies in Kabayan, Benguet.
 There are over 200 remains located in Timbac cave which were made by the Ibaloi tribe between 1200 CE and 1500 CE.